Geometry and combinatorics via right-angled Artin groups: The cohomology ring of a right-angled Artin group

-{\bf Case 1:} Suppose first that the linear span $U$ of $v$ coincides with the span of a vector dual to a vertex $x$ of $\gam$, as furnished by Proposition~\ref{prop:coho}.
-Then $V/U$ coincides with the first cohomology of $A(\gam')$, where $\gam'$ is obtained from $\gam$ by deleting $x$.
 Writing $Z$ for the image of $f_v$, we have that $W/Z$ coincides with the second cohomology of $A(\gam')$, and the cup product pairing descends to a bilinear map which coincides with the cup product pairing on the cohomology of $A(\gam')$.
 By induction, the triple $(V/U,W/Z,\overline{q})$ determines $\gam'$ uniquely.